Everything you need to know about TEFL, TESOL, TESL and CELTA

-2. Length of course
+2. Course Length

-3. Course support
+3. Course Support

 Not having regular feedback and support on your modules as you progress through your course can be hugely frustrating.
-It can also lead to course drop-outs with little or no recourse on the fees paid for the certification upfront.
+It can also lead to course dropouts with little or no recourse on the fees paid for the certification upfront.

-4. Course costs and payment terms
+4. Course Costs and Payment Terms

 "Prices vary depending on some key factors, but expect to pay about $200 for a very minimal online certification and closer to $400-$500 USD for an online certification of enough hours (at least 120) to qualify for most TEFL/TESOL jobs.
 If you opt for university-level online training or an on-site TEFL/TESOL course, the price, as you might expect, is higher – usually between $1,000 to $2,500 USD."
 Bridge University